rdcron/PopupManager/docs/README.md

 ## **Example Project**

-This repository includes an example project, the creativly named 'PopupManagerExample'.
+This repository includes an example project, the creativly named PopupManagerExample.
 The project itelf demonstrates many ways to use the package, and running the app gives examples of how the library works.

 ## **Installing**

+PopupManager is a Swift package and can be installed using the Swift Package Manager.
+In Xcode, from the project to which you want to add PopupManager,

+1. Go to File/Add Packages...
+2. in the search bar, enter [https://github.com/rdcron/PopupManager.git](https://github.com/rdcron/PopupManager.git)

+Or you can clone the repository and use the package locally.

-`PopupManager` is a Swift package and can be installed using the Swift Package Manager. `PopupManager` is an iOS specific package, as it doesn't seem to serve a purpose on Mac.
+ PopupManager is an iOS specific package, as it doesn't seem to serve a purpose on Mac.
 Also, the developer of this package hasn't done any Mac development.

+## **Dependancies**

+The PopupManager package itself doesn't use any external dependancies.
+The example project uses John Sundell's [Splash](https://github.com/JohnSundell/Splash) Swift package for code highlighting.

 ## **Known issues**